The subscription box market size is expected to reach $64.1 billion by 2027. The demand for these services has never been greater.

 Subbly’s analytics dashboard is key to making sure you don’t miss a beat:

-A clear dashboard is key to make sure you don’t miss a beat!
+A clear dashboard is key to making sure you don’t miss a beat!

 The most important subscription business metrics are those that indicate that you’re delighting your customers and that they’re converting fast, not churning, and becoming cheaper to attract and retain over time.